-- 1. Financial dependents or under the age of 24 with a parent, guardian, or spouse who lives in the State of Wyoming.
+- 1. Financial dependent with a parent or guardian who lives in the State of Wyoming.
 (Provide most recent tax return for verification of dependent status.
 Additional documents may be required to show length of residency in Wyoming) - 2.
-Graduates of a Wyoming high school.
+Graduate of a Wyoming high school.
 (High School transcript or diploma may be required) - 3.
-Recipients of a high school equivalency in Wyoming who also qualify for a Hathaway Scholarship.
+Recipient of a high school equivalency in Wyoming who also qualify for a Hathaway Scholarship.
 (Verification of Hathaway eligibility is required as well as completion of high school equivalency) - 4.
-Active Wyoming National Guard members or U.S. Armed Forces members stationed in Wyoming, or their dependents.
+Active Wyoming National Guard member or U.S. Armed Forces member stationed in Wyoming, or their dependents.
 (Provide military enlistment papers or transfer orders) - 5.
-Wyoming residents temporarily absent from the State due to military service, attendance at an educational institution, or other type of documented temporary absence.
+Wyoming resident temporarily absent from the State due to military service, attendance at an educational institution, or other type of documented temporary absence.
 (Provide military discharge (Form DD-214), institution transcript/certificate, etc., and proof of residency). - 6.
-Individuals who have been awarded resident tuition status at another Wyoming Community College or the University of Wyoming. - 7.
+Individual who has been awarded resident tuition status at another Wyoming Community College or the University of Wyoming. - 7.
 The spouse or financial dependent of an individual who is determined to be a Wyoming resident pursuant to these Guidelines.
-(Provide copy of a marriage license and verification of spouse's residency) - 8.
-Legal dependent under the age of 24 of a Wyoming community college graduate.
+(Provide copy of a marriage license and verification of spouse's residency)

+- 8. Legal dependent of a Wyoming community college graduate.
 (Provide graduate's name, Wyoming Community College, graduation date, and verification of dependent status) - 9.
-Individuals with a permanent home in Wyoming.
-To determine if a permanent Wyoming home has been established, a variety of factors are considered including: - a.
-Evidence that any former out-of-state home has been abandoned,
+Individual with a permanent home in Wyoming.
+To determine if a permanent Wyoming home has been established, proof of at least two of the factors listed below are required: - a.
+Evidence that any former out-of-state home has been abandoned, - b.

-- b.
 Evidence of full-time employment in Wyoming for a minimum of six continuous months prior to residency determination, - c.
 Ownership of home or property in Wyoming, - d.
 Six months of continual presence in Wyoming prior to residency determination, - e.
 Former Wyoming residency and maintaining state ties, - f.
 Reliance on Wyoming resources for full financial support, - g.
 Wyoming vehicle registration dated a minimum of six months prior to residency determination, - h.
 Wyoming address on most recent federal income tax return, - i.
 A valid Wyoming driver's license dated a minimum of six months prior to residency determination, - j.
 Wyoming voter registration.